ketvector/diffusion/README.md

 <img src="./results/result-7.jpg" width="196px"><img></br>

-(Simplified) diffusion model implementation based on the [DDPM](https://arxiv.org/abs/2006.11239) paper.
 The current implementation is a simplified version of the [hugging face annotated diffusion blog](https://huggingface.co/blog/annotated-diffusion).
 Also thanks to this [beautiful survey paper](https://arxiv.org/pdf/2406.08929) for increasing my intuitive understanding of the topic.

 The model is trained on the [MNIST](https://www.kaggle.com/datasets/hojjatk/mnist-dataset) digits dataset.
 I will make a deeper model and try it with a more complex dataset later.